 The study thus shows that most widespread framings of the gender and climate nexus fall short to address how both issues are interwoven.
 This is mainly due to those frames being path dependent to the typical gender blindness that has long prevailed among stakeholders taking up the agenda of climate action.
-The unachieved diffusion of the Gender and Development (GaD) framework in international development research and policies, is also at stake, as the study evidences that the narrower focus on including women in development policies, which largely fails to account for structural power relations among gender, still largely coexists with a more comprehensive GaD framework.
-But these results simultaneously call attention upon the relevance of gendering the governance of research organizations devoted to supporting climate action in a number of fields, including the ones particularly represented in the Gender-SMART Community.
-Indeed, it highlights that for effectively addressing the gender dimension of climate change, new research agendas and methods are to be designed, for which changes are required in processes, research agenda settings, research assessment, evaluation and funding, so that on this defining issue, crucial gender aspects can be taken on board.
+The unachieved diffusion of the Gender and Development (GaD) framework in international development research and policies, is also at stake, as the study shows that the narrower focus on including women in development policies, which largely fails to account for structural power relations among gender, still largely coexists with a more comprehensive GaD framework.
+Similarly, the state of the art of the gender and environmental commons literature carried out by Forest (2023b), shows that research agendas devoted to the use of common-pooled resources such as water, largely fail to address gendered power relations that dictate in the first place the access to, governance and use of water in the context of climate change, thus missing crucial variables shaping the present and future relation of human communities to the most essential resource.

+These results call attention upon the relevance of gendering the governance of research organizations devoted to supporting climate action in a number of fields, including the ones particularly represented in the Gender-SMART Community.
+Indeed, it highlights that for effectively addressing the gender dimension of climate change, new research agendas and methods are to be designed, for which changes are required in processes, research agenda settings, research assessment, evaluation and funding, so that on this defining issue as well, crucial gender aspects can be taken on board.